JacobsSensorLab/TerrAInav-Sim/README.md

 ## Licensing Information

-- The source code in this repository is licensed under the GPL-3.0 License (`LICENSE`).
+- The source code and the data in this repository is licensed under the GPL-3.0 License (`LICENSE`).
 - The paper is licensed under [CC Y 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ## Paper Link